Stephen Nehmé: Beatification

 The beatification process started in a diocesan process that spanned for several weeks from 27 November 2001 until 17 December 2001 while the formal introduction came under Pope John Paul II on 16 January 2002 after the Congregation for the Causes of Saints issued the official "nihil obstat" to the cause and titled him as a Servant of God.
 The C.C.S. later validated the diocesan process in Rome on 26 April 2002 and received the Positio in 2005 for assessment.

 Theologians met and approved the cause on 2 March 2007 as did the C.C.S. members on 16 October 2007 which in turn allowed for Pope Benedict XVI to name him as Venerable on 17 December 2007 upon the confirmation of his heroic virtue.
 The process for a miracle took place where it originated in and later received C.C.S. validation on 14 February 2003 before receiving the approval of the medical board in Rome on 1 October 2009.
 Theologians later assented to this on 16 December 2009 as did the C.C.S. on 16 March 2010 before Pope Benedict XVI approved the miracle and beatification on 27 March 2010.

-Nehmé's beatification took place in Lebanon on 27 June 2010 and Archbishop Angelo Amato presided over the celebration on the pope's behalf.
+Nehmé's beatification took place in Lebanon on 27 June 2010, Archbishop Angelo Amato presided over the celebration on the pope's behalf.
 The miracle in question was the cure of Sister Marina Nehmeh from osteosarcoma.
 The President and the Prime Minister of the nation were both in attendance as were 50 thousand other people.

 The current postulator assigned to this cause is the Rev. Boulos Azzi.